 It's important to note that when an individual is born into wealth, that wealth was created by a generation before them, whether that be decades or centuries before.
 This financial success can help eliminate financial struggles for generations to come, or if not handled correctly, could be eradicated by just one generation.

-The main factor for passing on generational wealth
+The key factor when it comes to passing on generational wealth

 Creating wealth is not the hardest part, the hardest part is educating the next generations on how to manage this wealth.
 According to the Williams Group wealth consultancy, 70% of wealthy families lose their wealth by the second generation while a whopping 90% lose it by the third.